-ctricFlow Setup ×

-gent service account and the

-Specify the account you would like the agent service to run as.
+Agent service account Specify the account you would like the agent service to run as.

-User Name
+User Name build

-build

 Password

 Domain - Leave blank for local users

 Use the local system account

-etric Cloud, Inc
+Electric Cloud, Inc

-< Back Next > Cancel

 5. Select the appropriate step for your platform and complete the information for the agent service account.